Project V1 January/February 2015

 This project was based in the border town of Katuna, in Southwest Uganda.
 A border which is shared with Rwanda.

-For around 3 weeks Julian was based in the busy border town working with a group of young vulnerable children whose mothers are all known to the organisation Julian partnered with, through their profession and/or their HIV status.
+For around 3 weeks Julian was based in the busy border town working with a group of young vulnerable children whose mothers are all known to the NGO who Julian partnered with, through their profession and/or their HIV status.

 That first few mornings were really slow burners.